Flow-matic/Tic-Tac-Toe/README.md

 ---

- * This Game was deployed using Github through Gitpod, steps taking
+**This Game was deployed using Github through Gitpod**

+  * steps taking on Github.

     * In the top right corner of GitHub.com, click your profile photo, then click Your profile.

     * On the top of your profile page, in the main navigation, click Projects.

     * Click New Project.

     * Type a name and description for your project board.

     * Under "Visibility", choose to make your project board public or private.

     * Click to add a README.md file to your project

     * Click Create project.

     * After your project is ready for deployment, click open on Gitpod.

+  * After working through your project code on Gitpod? you will have to save and submit it to Github.

+  * Steps taking during your project

+    * git add .

+    * git commit -m "Add google fonts"

+    * git push

+  * The above steps should be taking throughout your projects each time your adding new content or changing codes ect.